- Research Projects

 Welcome to the HIV/AIDS Prevention Research Division

-The mission of the HIV/AIDS Prevention Research Division is to develop and evaluate interventions designed to reduce the spread of HIV and other blood-borne infections among injection and non-injection drug users.
-The Division promotes the application of scientifically sound data in the development of public health policies designed to respond to the HIV epidemic among drug users.
+The mission of the HIV/AIDS Prevention Research Division is to develop and evaluate interventions designed to reduce the spread of HIV and other blood-borne infections.
+The Division promotes the application of scientifically sound data in the development of public health policies designed to respond to the HIV epidemic.

 In The News